 About Karen Tzanetopoulos, M.S., CCC-SLP

 Karen Tzanetopoulos, M.S., CCC-SLP is co-author of the book How Children Learn Math: The Science of Math Learning in Research and Practice (Routledge, 2023).
-She is a speech and language therapist with an expertise in the science of math learning.
-Currently, she owns her private practice, Learning to Full Potential, LLC, in which she focuses on teaching children who struggle to learn math and children with difficulty in reading, spelling, and writing (often dyslexia).
-She is also an expert in the science of reading and uses a structured literacy approach in her work with children.
-Many students who struggle with reading and language also struggle with math, partially due to the abstract and often confusing language of math, as well as the heavy use of language to teach and evaluate math in most math curricula today.
-The science of reading and the science of math have multiple common neurological pathways which Karen utilizes in her remediation with children.
-Learning math concepts requires additional specific brain development that Karen focuses on in her work with children.
+She is a speech and language therapist with expertise in the cognitive processes of math learning and the science of reading.
+Currently, she owns her private practice, Learning to Full Potential, LLC, where she focuses on training educators and families on math teaching strategies and providing in-person and online instruction to students struggling with math and reading.
+She bases her math instruction on the latest cognitive and neurocognitive research in math learning and in modifying math language to improve understanding of math concepts.
+She bases her reading instruction on the science of reading and her experience as a speech and language pathologist.
+The science of reading and the science of math have multiple common neurological pathways.
+Learning math concepts requires additional specific brain development.
+Karen incorporates these processes into her instruction with students and trains teachers and parents in them as well.

 How Children Learn Math: The Science of Math Learning in Research and Practice